sts-mss/threat-intel/README.md

 # threat-intel
-This repo contains all IOCs collected by OSINT and provided by organizations like NCA, SAMA etc..
+This repo contains all IOCs collected by OSINT and provided by organizations like NCA, SAMA etc